Phencyclidine: Addiction

 PCP is self-administered and induces ΔFosB expression in the D1-type medium spiny neurons of the nucleus accumbens, and accordingly, excessive PCP use is known to cause addiction.
 PCP's rewarding and reinforcing effects are at least partly mediated by blocking the NMDA receptors in the glutamatergic inputs to D1-type medium spiny neurons in the nucleus accumbens.
 PCP has been shown to produce conditioned place aversion and conditioned place preference in animal studies.

 Schizophrenia

 A 2019 review found that the transition rate from a diagnosis of hallucinogen-induced psychosis (which included PCP) to that of schizophrenia was 26%.
-This was lower than cannabis-induced psychosis (34%) but higher than amphetamine (22%), opioid (12%), alcohol (10%), and sedative (9%) induced psychoses.
+This was lower than cannabis-induced psychosis (34%) but higher than amphetamine- (22%), opioid- (12%), alcohol- (10%), and sedative-induced (9%) psychoses.
 In comparison, the transition rate to schizophrenia for "brief, atypical and not otherwise specified" psychosis was found to be 36%.

 Methods of administration

-PCP comes in both powder and liquid forms (PCP base is dissolved most often in ether), but typically it is sprayed onto leafy material such as cannabis, mint, oregano, tobacco, parsley, or ginger leaves, then smoked.
+PCP has multiple routes of administration.
+Most commonly, the powder form of the drug is snorted.
+PCP can also be orally ingested, injected subcutaneously or intravenously, or smoked laced with marijuana or cigarettes.